Unlike any arena ever built.

 From its signature spire and modern architecture to its public spaces and comfortable amenities, the Amway Center is an iconic destination to Central Florida and beyond.
 The Amway Center features a modern mix of metal and glass exterior materials and the spire serves as a beacon amid Orlando’s vibrant downtown.

-With an ultimate capacity of more than 20,000 seats, the arena was designed to respond to its distinct urban setting while revealing the activities occurring within.
+With a capacity of up to 18,500 depending on the type of even, the arena was designed to respond to its distinct urban setting while revealing the activities occurring within.
 Bounded by Church Street, Hughey Avenue, South Street and Division Avenue, the Amway Center’s primary entrance faces north to Church Street, creating a natural extension of the nearby downtown entertainment core.
 The Church Street entry features a large public entry plaza connecting to the Amway Center’s spacious entry lobby.

 From the beginning, designers focused on creating a sustainable site; providing water efficiency; optimizing energy and atmosphere protection; conserving materials and resources; monitoring indoor environmental quality and health; and selecting environmentally preferred operations and maintenance.
 These elements combine to create one of the most environmentally friendly, high-performing professional arenas in the country.